itsbhoomika/LLM-UIUC-Healthcare-Research-Project/README.md

 🔁 Pipeline Overview

-Iteration
+Key Insight

 Repeat the process to improve feature quality and predictive signal.

-Key Insight

 LLM-extracted structured features capture high-value predictive signals from narrative text and can be effectively integrated with traditional machine learning models.

 Conclusion

 This project demonstrates an end-to-end pipeline for transforming unstructured clinical trial descriptions into structured features using a large language model.
 The extracted features can be integrated with traditional machine learning models to support predictive analysis.

-The workflow highlights:

-The ability of LLMs to extract meaningful structured signals from text
+The workflow highlights the ability of LLMs to extract meaningful structured signals from text

 The effectiveness of combining LLM outputs with interpretable models